iolo/express-webapp-assets/README.md

     ...
 ```

-> NOTE: this is **NOT** intended for production use. use **generator** and deploy to [static-content http servers].
+> NOTE: this is **NOT** intended for production use. use **generator** and deploy to your [static-content http servers](#static-content-http-servers).

 ### server

-While development,
-- It works as a **simple http server** for external API server written in other frameworks/languages.
+To develop webapp working with external API server written in other frameworks/languages.

-To install node.js module global(or local if you want):
+install node.js module global(or local if you want):
 ```
 $ npm install express-webapp-assets -g
 ```

-To run server, use `--server` or `-S` CLI option:
+run server, use `--server` or `-S` CLI option:
 ```
 $ express-webapp-asset --server
 ```

-> NOTE: this is **NOT** intended for production use. use **generator** and deploy to [static-content http servers].
+> NOTE: this is **NOT** intended for production use. use **generator** and deploy to your [static-content http servers](#static-content-http-servers).

 ### generator

-In deployment phase,
-- It **generates static files** for all assets written in [preprocessors](#preprocessors).
+It **generates static files** for all assets written in [preprocessors](#preprocessors).

-- And the generated files could be served with high-performance [static-content http servers](#static-content-http-servers).
+And the generated files could be served with high-performance [static-content http servers](#static-content-http-servers).

-- No annoying modifications and/or verbose deploy script to switch development/production assets.
+No annoying modifications and/or verbose deploy script to switch development/production assets.

-To install node.js module in global(or local if you want):
+install node.js module in global(or local if you want):
 ```
 $ npm install express-webapp-assets -g
 ```

-To run generator, use `--generator` or `-G` CLI option:
+run generator, use `--generator` or `-G` CLI option:
 ```
 $ express-webapp-assets --generator --env=production
 ```